th4z/Epoch-Missions/README.md

 <h3>This has only been tested on Chernarus (1.7.7.1).</h3>

- * Before installing you must first customize the fillboxes SQF's inside the MISC folder and the NPC's load-outs in the addunitserver SQF's
+ * Before installing you must first customize the fillboxes SQF's inside the MISC folder and the NPC's load-outs in the addunitserver SQF's.

- * If you leave the script as is, you MUST update your BE filters with the attached files
+ * If you leave the script as is, you MUST update your BE filters with the attached files.

 <h3>Installation</h3>

 <b>server.pbo</b>

- * Copy the Mission folder to the root of the server PBO
+ * Copy the Mission folder to the root of the server PBO.

  * Open <b>server_functions.sqf</b>